About

 An Inter- and Transdisciplinary Approach

-The Chair in Life Sciences in Society (LSS) tackles these and similar questions through an inter- and transdisciplinary approach to life sciences and society.
+The Center for Life Sciences in Society (LSS) grew out of the former Chair of Life Sciences in Society (2017-2024; see poster below).
+It tackles these and similar questions through an inter- and transdisciplinary approach to life sciences and society.
 It combines science and technology studies (STS) and science communication studies (SCS) with environmental studies, history and philosophy of science, arts, museum and curatorial studies, and other related fields.
 In lectures, seminars, and research courses, students are provided conceptual tools for understanding the interrelationships between science and society, and for designing prototype and real-life participation formats through public engagement and science communication methods.

-The Chair is at the interface of the LMU Biozentrum and the broader public, seeking to facilitate dialogue in the form of programming, exhibitions and events.
-The public facing side of the Chair is strongly linked to the Naturkundemuseum Bayern and its BIOTOPIA Lab.
+The Center is at the interface of the LMU Biozentrum and the broader public, seeking to facilitate dialogue in the form of programming, exhibitions and events.
+The public facing side of the Chair is strongly linked to the BIOTOPIA Lab.
 This Lab offers an exhibition space, event platform and experimental workshop hub at the interface of science, art, design and culture.

-The Naturkundemuseum Bayern with its BIOTOPIA Lab is the major new planned life sciences and environment museum for Bavaria, being developed adjacent to Schloss Nymphenburg in Munich.
-It will expand on and replace the existing Museum Mensch und Natur and has the mission to explore, question and reconfigure the relationships between humans and other species.
+The BIOTOPIA Lab as part of the new Naturkundemuseum Bayern is the major new planned life sciences and environment museum for Bavaria, being developed adjacent to Schloss Nymphenburg in Munich.
+It will expand on the existing Museum Mensch und Natur and has the mission to explore, question and reconfigure the relationships between humans and other species.